maeager/Agilent2Dicom/README.md

-* Complex filtering and reconstruction of FID data
+### Testing the complex filtering and reconstruction of FID data feature ###

+*ReadFID.py* contains the readfid and recon methods for FID data conversion.
 *cplxfilter.py* includes the complex filtering methods from scipy.ndimage.filters gaussian_filter, median_filter, gaussian_laplace
 and the scipy.signal method wiener_filter.

-*ReadFID.py* contains the readfid and recon methods for FID data conversion.
+Testing requires the python-nibabel package for faster exporting and viewing of medical images in NIFTI format.

 Python-scipy is not supported in python/2.7.1-gcc on MASSIVE, but python-dicom not supported in python/2.7.3.
 By including the site-package path of both versions allows testing on the cplxfilter methods.